 Indonesia’s Climate & Geography

 Did you know that over 150 of Indonesia’s 17,508 islands are active volcanoes?
 Indonesia is one of the most geographically and geologically interesting countries on Earth.
 There are over 400 volcanic mountains that dot the islands of Indonesia.
 These islands have a huge impact on both the Australian and Pacific tectonic plate.
-The Australian plate changes slowly moves slowly upwards into the small plates of the Pacific plate which moves southward.
+The Australian plate changes slowly move slowly upwards into the small plates of the Pacific plate which moves southward.
 The islands of Indonesia are stretched out between the lines of these two plates.

 This interesting situation makes Indonesia one of the most changing geological areas in the world.
 Indonesia experiences three vibrations every day, at least one earthquake a day, and one volcanic eruption every year.
-Indonesia was also the site of two famous 19th century volcanic eruptions – Tambora and Krakatau – as well as the epicenter of the 2004 Southeast Asian tsunami.
+Indonesia was also the site of two famous 19th-century volcanic eruptions – Tambora and Krakatau – as well as the epicenter of the 2004 Southeast Asian tsunami.

 Indonesia spans a range of 1,919,000 square kilometers and shares land borders with Malaysia, Papua New Guinea, and East Timor, all of which to its uniquely rich cultural diversity.

 Indonesia’s climate is tropical – hot and humid – although its high mountain peaks can get quite cool.
 The year is divided into a wet season and a dry season but because Indonesia is located at the equator, the temperatures don’t vary much from month to month.
-The coastal areas stay steady at around the mid to upper 20s Celsius (low to mid 80s Fahrenheit) all year long.
+The coastal areas stay steady at around the mid to upper 20s Celsius (low to mid-80s Fahrenheit) all year long.